mlabuda2/nf-tower-docs/docs/faqs.md

     tw datasets add --name "cli_uploaded_samplesheet" ./samplesheet_full.csv
     ```

-**<p data-question>Q: Why is my uploaded Dataset not showing in the Tower Launch screen input field dropdown?</p>**
+**<p data-question>Q: Why is my uploaded Dataset not showing in the Tower Launch screen input field drop-down?</p>**

-When launching a Nextflow workflow from the Tower GUI, the `input` field dropdown will only show Datasets whose mimetypes match the rules specified in the associated `nextflow_schema.json` file.
-If your Dataset has a mimetype different than what the pipeline expects, Tower will not present the file.
+When launching a Nextflow workflow from the Tower GUI, the `input` field drop-down will only show Datasets whose mimetypes match the rules specified in the associated `nextflow_schema.json` file.
+If your Dataset has a different mimetype than specified in the pipeline schema, Tower will not present the file.

+Note that a known issue in Tower 22.2 which caused TSV datasets to be unavailable in the drop-down has been fixed in version 22.4.1.

 **Example:** The default [nf-core RNASeq](https://github.com/nf-core/rnaseq) pipeline specifies that only files with a [`csv` mimetype](https://github.com/nf-core/rnaseq/blob/master/nextflow_schema.json#L18) should be provided as an input file.
 If you created a Dataset of mimetype `tsv`, it would not appear as an input filed dropdown option.